parMaster/zoomrs/README.md

 - Run multiple instances of the service for redundancy

 ## Installation
-Zoomrs can be installed as a systemd service, run in foreground mode or in the docker container.
+Zoomrs can be installed as a systemd service or run from the console as a persistent process or a set of CLI tools.
+It can be run as a Docker container as well.

 ## Prerequisites
 ### Zoom API credentials